How to Identify Jihadi-Salafists Through Their Ideology, Practices, and Methodology

 For more on the nature of jihad, see Robert Spencer’s Westminster talk, The History of Jihad.

 Well, our speaker tonight is Dr. Mary Habeck who lectures on Al Qaeda and ISIS as well as military strategy and history [at] Johns Hopkins, SAIS, George Washington University, American University.

 Her recent monograph for the Heritage Foundation has the title of the subject of which she will be speaking tonight: The U.S. Must Identify Jihadi-Salafists through their Ideology, Practices, Methodology and Isolate Them.
 I encourage you, you can go to the Heritage Foundation website and get Mary’s excellent monograph.

-Now, I first encountered her renowned name when she wasn’t quite as famous as she is now when she first published her book, Knowing the Enemy: Jihadist Ideology in the War on Terror, and your having sequels to those?
+Now, I first encountered her renowned name when she was not quite as famous as she is now, when she first published her book, Knowing the Enemy: Jihadist Ideology in the War on Terror, and you are [writing] sequels to those?

 Yeah, I actually have one of them.

 One of them is finished, great.
 Would that be Attacking America: Al Qaeda’s Grand Strategy?

 Dr. Habeck has taught American and European Military History in Yale’s History Department.
 I mentioned that she has taught at SAIS here in Washington.
 Her PhD in history is from Yale as is her Master’s in international relations.

 Between 2008 and 2009, Dr. Habeck was the special advisor for strategic planning in the National Security Council staff.
 As a former armor officer I was particularly attracted by the title of one of your books, Storm of Steel: The Development of Armor Doctrine in Germany and the Soviet Union.